Server Graph

 Importing Agents

 Use the Agents panel on the left to import Agent projects.
-Click Add Agent, select a project, and an Agent Ref node appears on the canvas with ports stamped from the agent's interface contract.
+Click Add Agent, select a project, and an Agent Ref node appears on the canvas with ports derived from the agent's Named Variables (input variables become input ports, output variables become output ports).

-When you import an agent, Loom takes a contract snapshot — a frozen copy of the agent's exposed ports and active persona at that moment.
+When you import an agent, Loom takes a contract snapshot — a frozen copy of the agent's variable-derived I/O ports and available personas at that moment.
 The ref node includes a persona dropdown with the selected_persona_id so you can choose which persona the agent compiles with.

 Staleness